 The Art of Reheating in a Microwave

 There are hundreds of culinary creations you can make in a microwave.
 But let’s face it, for most of us the microwave is all about reheating.
-That being said, after trying to ingest cardboard pizza, dry potatoes and soggy croissants, we know there’s a big difference between reheating leftovers and revitalising them.
+That being said, after trying to ingest cardboard pizza, petrified potatoes and soggy croissants, we know there’s a big difference between reheating leftovers and revitalizing them.

 Retaining Moisture is Key

 Although there are plenty of culinary creations you can make with a microwave, for most of us the microwave is all about reheating.
 The secret to reviving food in a microwave is moisture.
 A damp paper towel is an easy way to help foods retain water.
 Place one over a leftover croissant, burger or burrito, and you'll be surprised at how much better your food tastes.